-- 1. From a command prompt, navigate to the [Lombardi_home]/performance-data-warehouse/bin directory. - 2.
-Run stopPerformanceDataWarehouse.cmd
+- From a shell prompt, navigate to the [Lombardi_home]/performance-data-warehouse/bin directory. - 2.
+Run ./stopPerformanceDataWarehouse.sh

 Configuring an LDAP security provider

 By default, WebSphere Lombardi Edition is configured with a single federated repository that contains only the internal Lombardi security provider.
 To use an additional LDAP security provider, you need to add the provider to the federated repository.
 The following steps describe how to configure an LDAP security provider (such as Microsoft Active Directory) with WebSphere federated repository.